Losant/losant-docs/docs/rest-api/device.md

 #### Request Body

-The body of the request should be serialized JSON that validates against the [Device State](schemas.md#device-state) schema.
+The body of the request should be serialized JSON that validates against the [Single or Multiple Device States](schemas.md#single-or-multiple-device-states) schema.
 For example, the following would be a valid body for this request:

 ```json